 The payment date is the day when the buyer of the security has to have the money to the brokerage firm to pay for the purchase.
-Under industry rules, the payment date for securities is five business days after the trade date, or T + 5.
+The payment date for securities under the industry rules is five business days after the trade date, or T + 5.
 Payment dates are regulated by the Federal Reserve Board under Regulation T of the Securities Exchange Act of 1934.
 Although many brokerage firms require their customers to pay for their purchases sooner than the rules state, the customer has up to five business days to pay for the trade.